 The controlling device for the immersion heaters is attached to the heater in such a way that the control box can be located on an exterior wall, adding to safety.
 Should anything go wrong with the controller or heater, this alleviates any need to empty the tank.
 Electrical heating devices have fewer moving parts and as a result, do not require as much space.

 The heater can maintain the load at a constant temperature, which prevents the oil from rotting up.
 This also prevents the development of carbon on the interior wall which would otherwise disrupt the heat transfer process.
-For example, Orlando Florida has recently experienced falling temperatures (November 2014) and manufacturers were forced to use electric heating as a method of keeping their applications at acceptable levels.
+For example, Orlando Florida is experiencing falling temperatures (November 2014), forcing manufacturers to use electric heating as a method of keeping their applications at acceptable levels.

 Comparatively, electric heating systems do not generate carbon emissions, making it an arguably more environmentally sound heating option.

 With electric heating systems, no flame exists, rather the motor and the heating components.
 All of which are significantly quieter than an alternative heating system.

 Electric heating elements like the immersion heating system offer reduced costs.
 The heating of liquid in lieu of the air in a given room or space alleviates any waste produced by trying to heat the air around the item.
 In addition, heating oil for a gas heating system is significantly more expensive than electricity.
 In some areas, the cost of natural gas may also be higher than electricity.
 Wood burning stoves are a popular alternative heating source, and yet the repeated costs of maintenance and materials far exceed the minimal investment of an immersion heating system.

 Overall, selecting the appropriate immersion heating design offers efficient heating capabilities for liquid mediums, an ideal solution for industrial or residential use.

 Why is Mineral Oil Used in Thermal Heaters?